flotiq/flotiq-docs/docs/Deep-Dives/multilingual-content.md

     To generate your own package, go to the Flotiq Dashboard.
 Next, import it to the Postman app.

-# Importing posts from WordPress

-Replacing Wordpress is one of the most common use cases for Headless CMS, and for good reasons.
-Let's take a look at how easy it's going to be.

-!!! hint
-    Instead of coding, you can try our [one-click migration tool](https://flotiq.com/services/migrate-wordpress-to-flotiq-headless-cms/) to move your data from WordPress to Flotiq.
-    All you need is your personal [Flotiq Read And Write API Key](http://flotiq.com/docs/API/#application-api-keys) and your WordPress Site address.
-    Read more in our [blog post](https://flotiq.com/blog/migrate-wordpress-to-flotiq-headless-cms).

 ## Pros and cons

 This is a convenient way of implementing multilingual content in your project.
 Let's sum up the possible pros and cons of this approach:

 Pros: